 - Clothing size is 3 – 6 months

 Included in the layette is a pamphlet on Shaken Baby Syndrome, a flyer for the Christ Child Society Resale Shop and a flyer for our Second Saturday program for mothers and their children.
 Each layette is valued at approximately $175.00.

 The layette program is the signature program for all Christ Child Society Chapters.
 Members donate to the program by knitting or crocheting hats, blankets, sweaters and by hemming blankets.
-We also look to the community for donations to the layette program.
+Members can also purchase layette items that they wish to donate.
+We also accept donations from the community for our layette program.

-Concern about children who have been removed from homes because of abuse, neglect or natural disaster led society members to initiate the “My Stuff” Bag Project.
+Concern about children who have been removed from homes because of abuse, neglect or natural disaster led Christ Child Society members to initiate the “My Stuff” Bag Project.
 Often children in crisis leave home suddenly or without notice to pack clothing or personal items.

 “My Stuff” bags are given to social service agencies for distribution to children in crisis.
 They bring comfort to children placed in difficult situations and remind them that someone cares about them.